 Automated Bidding has been the most valuable AdWords automation feature for advertisers since its launch.
 Day-to-day practitioners don’t have time to manually adjust the max CPC for individual keywords to optimize their campaigns.
 Automated Bidding can take care of this task, optimizing max CPC based on specific goals.
 Google ads

-Smart Bidding relies on machine learning and your chosen bid strategy to help you set the right bid for each and every auction.
-It also factors in a number of signals that are important at auction-time, including location, time of day, device, remarketing list, and more.
+Smart Bidding relies on machine learning and your chosen bid strategy to set the right bid for each auction.
+It also factors in important signals at auction-time, including location, time of day, device, remarketing list, and more.

-Local Campaigns is another recently introduced automation feature, designed to help location-based businesses promote their stores and products in search, Maps, YouTube, and on the Display Network.
+Local Campaigns is another new automation feature that helps location-based businesses promote their stores and products in search, Maps, YouTube, and on the Display Network.
 Advertisers provide ad copy, a bid, and a few assets and the rest

 Universal App Campaigns